Zoltikrys/zoltikrys.github.io/_projects/2021-10-19-ciri-lore-friendly-book-sword.md

 ## A redesign of Ciri's sword based on the description from the books

+When I was creating this mod, I imported the model from the game into Blender and edited the mesh.
+I also created a new texture for the sword and new normal maps.
+Finally, I edited the material with Lua using the mod tools.

 This is a redesign of Ciri's sword based on the description from the books, making the metal a blackish colour to signify that it has been made of dark iron and adding an engraving at the base of the blade.
 The leather on the handle has also been retextured to look like shagreen.
 I also changed the scabbard to a black colour as I thought it was more fitting.
 ![](/assets/images/ciri-sword-banner.png)
 ![](/assets/images/ciri-sword-ss.png)